-Local communities including Traditional Owners help identify environmental values in each region and help monitor the success of environmental watering.
-Local communities make great use of their local rivers and wetlands, and they bring a wealth of cultural, economic, recreational, social and Traditional Owners' perspectives to the program.
+Local communities help identify environmental values in each region and help monitor the success of delivery of water for the environment.
+Local communities make great use of their local rivers and wetlands, and they bring a wealth of cultural, economic, recreational and social perspectives to the program.

-Scientists provide evidence about how water for the environment supports native plants and animals in the short and long terms, and they work with waterway managers to monitor, evaluate and report on environmental watering outcomes.
-Citizen scientists are increasingly monitoring environmental watering outcomes.
+Scientists provide evidence about how water for the environment supports native plants and animals over short and long periods, and they work with waterway managers to monitor, evaluate and report on environmental watering outcomes.

+Citizen scientists are increasingly monitoring the outcomes of delivery of water for the environment.
 In some regions, Birdlife Australia volunteers help monitor outcomes at wetlands, and Waterwatch volunteers collect water-quality data to inform management decisions about some rivers.